vitormascia/battle-engine/README.md

 }'
 ```

-`10.` Once a battle concludes, you can retrieve a full snapshot of its state by querying the relevant tables
+`10.` Once a battle concludes, you can retrieve a full snapshot of it’s state by querying the relevant tables

 ```SQL
 SELECT *